 Please note that if a student drops below full-time status (12 credit hours) or does not meet satisfactory academic guidelines for the semester, their financial aid may be affected and the student may be required to repay a portion of the financial aid he/she has received.

 Chadron State College accepts payments from outside sources that have formally agreed to pay tuition and fees for an eligible student.
 These organizations include but are not limited to the Veteran’s Administration, Vocational Rehabilitation and National Guard.
 Each student remains responsible for any remaining balance to be left on their account after the third-party payments by the payment due dates.
 The student is responsible to ensure that all documentation, requirements and deadlines are met.

-CSC offers three payment plans designed to assist students and their families who may be unable to pay the full amount of the bill by the due date.
-These plans are interest free and include an enrollment fee of $20.
+CSC offers a payment plan designed to assist students and their families who may be unable to pay the full amount of the bill by the due date.
+The plan is interest free and includes an enrollment fee of $30.
 For more information go to: http://www.csc.edu/businessoffice/billing/paymentplan/index.csc

 If a student has not paid in full by the due date, signed up for a payment plan, or reported proof of other external resources or financial aid, a 2% late payment fee, which will not exceed $100 per semester, may be assessed on the account balance.

 An enrollment cancellation notice may be sent, which may include disabling online course access, cancelling current and future registration and removing the student from on-campus housing and/or meal plans.
 A hold will be placed on the past due student account blocking registration for current and/or future classes and processing transcript requests until the account balance due is paid in full plus a $100 reinstatement fee.
 Students must also receive permission from all professors to be re-enrolled in current classes.
 Students may not be allowed to make up missed work due to disabled access or administrative withdrawal as a consequence for non-payment.
 If the student is not granted permission for re-enrollment the student will receive a “W” for the class.